KrystofJan/kratos-gym/README.md

 2. <a id="docker-db-setup">After starting all the necessary containers, you need to run the sql script that will create the database, create the tables and insert data in</a>

-> [!WARNING]
-    The database script will be changed in the future to contain more suitable data, for now it contains random data :)
->
 ```
 cat ./backend/db/full_db_neon.sql | docker exec -i {{POSTGRES_CONTAINER_ID}} psql -U postgres -d kratos-dev
 ```